szyhf/go-excel/README.md

 }
 ```

+Tips:

++ Empty row will be skipped.
++ Column larger than len(TitleRow) will be skipped.
++ Only empty cell can fill with default value, if a cell can not parse into a field it will return an error.
++ Default value can be unmarshal by `encoding.BinaryUnmarshaler`, too.
++ If no title row privoded, the default column name in exce like `'A', 'B', 'C', 'D' ......, 'XFC', 'XFD'` can be used as column name by 26-number-system.

-For more details can see the code in `./test/advance_test.go`.
+For more details can see the code in `./test/advance_test.go` and file in `simple.xlsx`.`Advance.suffx` sheet.

 ## XLSX Tag | 标签使用